 Fig. 3.
-Example of model output for a single replicate, showing the difference between the TAC and the actual catch when assuming implementation error.
+Example of model output for a single replicate, showing the difference between the TAC and the actual catch when assuming implementation error, and example values for individual sectors from a single replicate (from 200) for OM1.

 Candidate HCRs considered